Skip to main content

 Most growers like to grow, harvest, sell, and get back at it as quickly as possible to turn a faster profit.
 If you are not in it for the profit, sativa strains can be fun to grow.

 You could let them grow real big and tall if you have the ceiling space or outdoor area for them.
-Make sure to research the strain your growing so you have a general idea of the flowering time.
+Make sure to research the strain you're growing so you have a general idea of the flowering time and the expected flowering stages.

 Autoflowering strains can have a short flowering stage and begin to flower after just three weeks.
+Unlike photoperiod plants, which rely on changes in light schedule to start flowering, autoflowering strains start flowering automatically after a set age.
 Autoflowering strains can be ready to harvest 5 weeks after.
 That means that you can grow an autoflowering seed in just eight weeks.

 Fast-flowering strains can grow in a period of between six to eight weeks.
 Fast-flowering strains include: